 Improving Accountability & Transparency

+How do you evaluate overall accountability and transparency of the ICANN processes?
+Do you think there is enough participation of the community in accountability and transparency issues?
 Are there other issues that should be addressed or investigated by ATRT2?
 If so, please provide specific and detailed descriptions of any such issues along with an explanation as to why such issues should be addressed by ATRT2.

 Affirmation Reviews

 Do you think the Affirmation review team processes have been effective and efficient?
+Have you/your community have had enough time to review their recommendations and ICANNs implementation of the recommendations?
 If so, please provide specific information as to why you believe the Affirmation review team processes have been effective and efficient.
 If not, please provide specific information as to why you believe the Affirmation review team processes have not been effective and efficient and suggest improvements.

 Methodology